It is with great excitement that we announce our 2019 Season, featuring four New England Premieres and the return of many of your favorite artists!

 On the Exhale

-Written by Martin Zimmerman
+Written by Martín Zimmerman

 July 25 – August 4

 When a college professor suffers the unthinkable loss of her son in a school shooting, she fixates not on the shooter, but on the weapon itself.
 Her attempts to understand what happened unleash unexpected feelings about power, violence, and the role we all play in this American epidemic.
+Colette Robert (Mary’s Wedding, The Mountaintop) directs Associate Artistic Director Tara Franklin (Bar Mitzvah Boy, Sister Play).

 Curve of Departure